clerk/clerk-sdk-flutter/packages/clerk_flutter/README.md

 To use this package you will need to go to your [Clerk Dashboard](https://dashboard.clerk.com/) create an application and copy the public and publishable API keys into your project.

+The bundled example app requires one, possibly two, variables to be set up in your environment:
+- `publishable_key`: your Clerk publishable key, usually starting `pk_`
+- `google_client_id`: the ID of your GCP web project, if you are using Google token oauth

 ```dart
 /// Example App
 class ExampleApp extends StatelessWidget {